NDOMINEY/test-your-typing/README.md

 The landing page of the website, conveys the clear goal of the website to practice typing in a game mode.
 This is done with the opening line, 'Let the games begin!'.
 After which is a brief explanation and the user is presented with the option to continue straight to the games.

-Further down their is information on type touching, a supporting image and a link to further external information.
+Further down there is information on type touching, a supporting image and a link to further external information.
 The link opens up in a new tab so the users access to the site remains.

 ![Landing information](documentation/landing-page.png)